AGachet/SaaSFoundry/scaffolds/blueprints/api/README.md

 ## 📝 Description

-SaaSForge API is a modular NestJS backend boilerplate, offering a robust and scalable architecture for modern SaaS application development.
+SaaSFoundry API is a modular NestJS backend boilerplate, offering a robust and scalable architecture for modern SaaS application development.
 Built with best practices and cutting-edge technologies.

 ### 🛠️ Tech Stack